vlang/v/tutorials/building-a-simple-web-blog-with-vweb.md

 Hello,

-In this guide we'll build a simple web blog in V.
+In this guide, we'll build a simple web blog in V.

 The benefits of using V for web:
 - A safe, fast, language with the development speed of Python and